darricheng/finance-tracker-web-frontend/src/routes/README.md

 # Finance Tracker App Routes

-## Base Routes
+## Public Routes

-Base routes are public facing routes — they are not protected by authentication.
+Public routes are public facing routes — they are not protected by authentication.

 These are routes that users who aren't signed in are able to see.